Health Plan of Nevada sells the best cheap health insurance in Nevada. Silver plans start at $380 per month before discounts.

 • Nine out of 10 Nevada residents can enroll in the Health Plan of Nevada.
 The company sells plans in Clark, Washoe and Nye counties.

 • If you don't have access to the Health Plan of Nevada where you live, consider Anthem, which also offers high-quality care in Nevada.
-The company has a good 3 out of 5-star rating from HealthCare.gov, plus Anthem also gets significantly fewer complaints than an average company its size.
+The company has a good 3-out-of-5-star rating from HealthCare.gov, plus Anthem also gets significantly fewer complaints than an average company its size.

 Anthem sells plans in every county in Nevada.